Alfresco/docs-alfresco/content-services/latest/using/content/manage.md

 6. In Share, click **More** then **Check In Google Doc**.

-See the video tutorial on [how to create contents]({% link content-services/latest/tutorial/video/content/index.md %}).

 ### Creating files from a template {#createfilefromtemplate}

 As well as creating files from scratch, you can also create files from templates.